HarshAwasth-i/DSA-Practice/README.md

 # DSA-Practice
-Daily DSA practice and LeetCode solutions in C++ \n Solutions of questions thare not on lc
+Daily DSA practice and LeetCode solutions in C++
+              Solutions of questions thare not on lc